pkantue/molomolotech/README.md

 Molomolo Tech Studios integrates stories, E-learning and coaching, empowering all Africans to improve their communities through technology.

 ## Stories
-The **MoloMolo African Tech Stories** [podcast](/Podcast) focuses on sharing untold or forgotten stories of African Champions and innovators shaping the future of the African Continent through technology.
+The **[MoloMolo African Tech Stories](/Podcast)** focuses on sharing untold or forgotten stories of African Champions and innovators shaping the future of the African Continent through technology.
 The purpose is to inspire a mindset change towards the African continent using vibrant conversations.
 - [Audio files](https://www.buzzsprout.com/2299147)
 - [Video files](https://www.youtube.com/watch?v=RGDExjeXuwU&list=PL8LbkzxYajXzZBCDydKKqIjp-QHqPTMGg)

 The podcast Show Notes are available [here](/Podcast/ShowNotes).

 ## Commentaries
-The **MoloMolo Marula Bytes** [Marula Bytes](/Marula_Bytes) are commentaries on trending news (bites of the juicy Marula fruit) affecting the daily lives of Africans.
+The **[MoloMolo Marula Bytes](/Marula_Bytes)** are commentaries on trending news (bites of the juicy Marula fruit) affecting the daily lives of Africans.
 Often funny.
 Sometimes serious!

 The commentary Show Notes are available [here](/Marula_Bytes/ShowNotes).